Aerosane/discordjs-qovery/README.md

 **Congratulations!
 Your Qovery environment is now ready to use 🎉**

+**important: Qovery gives you free $45 credits in platform credits,the system is on community plan which helps new users get started with Qovery platform,you can earn credits by contributing back to community**

 #### Now,about the code part.

  We are going to write the actual bot code now to work in `Nodejs`.